 Ángel Cabrera

-As a business educator, Cabrera has played a key role in advancing professional ethics, internationalization, and corporate social responsibility.
+As a business educator, Cabrera played a key role in advancing professional ethics, internationalization, and corporate social responsibility.
 In 2007, while serving as a senior advisor to the United Nations Global Compact, he was the lead author of the “Principles for Responsible Management Education” (PRME).
 A United Nations–supported initiative that advances sustainable development through management education, PRME has been adopted by more than 800 schools around the world.
 He is also a co-founder of the University Global Coalition, a global network of universities working in partnership with the United Nations in support of its Sustainable Development Goals.

 Cabrera has been named a “Young Global Leader” by the World Economic Forum, a “Star of Europe” by Bloomberg Businessweek, a “Henry Crown Fellow” by the Aspen Institute, and a “Great Immigrant” by the Carnegie Corporation of New York.
 He has received honorary degrees from Miami Dade College and Universidad Politécnica de Madrid.